Discovering and exploiting active sensing motifs for estimation: Results

-Lastly, we confirmed that the AI-UKF performs well on real data.
+Fianlly, we validated the AI-UKF on real data.
 We collected optic flow and acceleration measurements from a quadcopter flying with approximately constant altitude and sporadic decelerations/accelerations, and then computed the observability of the trajectory via BOUNDS (\autoref{fig:figure_5_a}--\autoref{fig:figure_5_b}).
-We found that we could use the same data-driven altitude estimator trained on simulated trajectories (\autoref{fig:figure_supp_altitude_ANN}) for the real measurements, and it yielded impressive accuracy (\autoref{fig:figure_5_c}).
-However, when applying a regular UKF we observed similar results to our simulations, wherein the filtered estimates would sometimes not converge for certain initializations (\autoref{fig:figure_5_c}).
-In contrast, AI-UKF estimates converged quickly to the true altitude and forward velocity (\autoref{fig:figure_5_c}).
-For some initializations the AI-UKF converged in seconds whereas the UKF did not converge within the $\sim$50-second trajectory (\autoref{fig:figure_5_c}).
+During these decelerations (\autoref{fig:figure_5_c}) the quadcopter also changed course (\ref{fig:figure_5_b}).
+However, because our analysis is restricted to the velocity, optic flow, and acceleration along the direction of travel, these changes in course have no impact on the observability or estimates (\autoref{fig:figure_2_c}\romannumeral 5) .
+The same data-driven altitude estimator trained on simulated trajectories (\autoref{fig:figure_supp_altitude_ANN}) yielded impressive accuracy on real measurements during periods of high observability (\autoref{fig:figure_5_d}).
+However, when applying a regular UKF we observed similar results to our simulations, wherein the filtered estimates would sometimes not converge for certain initializations (\autoref{fig:figure_5_e}).
+In contrast, AI-UKF estimates converged quickly to the true altitude and forward velocity (\autoref{fig:figure_5_e}).
+For some initializations, the AI-UKF converged in seconds whereas the UKF did not converge within the $\sim$50-second trajectory (\autoref{fig:figure_5_c}).
 Overall, we suggest that in situations with limited or sparse sensor data, like in GPS-denied environments, estimating mission-critical state variables can benefit greatly from the AI-KF framework.